 The old tradition of an artisan class remains among the Balti.
 This class is made up of craftsmen such as blacksmiths and cabinetmakers.
 The artisans travel from village to village and are paid for their work with butter and wheat.

-The Tibetans in Pakistan wear traditional wool clothing.
+The Balti in Pakistan wear traditional wool clothing.
 The men wear white woolen garments, while the women wear black wool.
 Both men and women wear skull caps decorated with flowers, berries, or leaves.

-The Tibetans of Pakistan need to know that their true identity can only be found through knowing Jesus Christ.
+The Balti people need to know that their true identity can only be found through knowing Jesus Christ.

 The disputed Kashmir region forms the southeastern border of Baltistan.
-Consequently, the whole region has generally been closed to foreign travelers for a number of years, which has prevented missions work among the Tibetans.
-Prayer is the key to seeing them reached with the Gospel.
+Consequently, the whole region has generally been closed to foreign travelers for a number of years, which has prevented missions work among them.
+This region is always in danger of skirmishes between Pakistan and India.

-* Ask God to send medical teams and humanitarian aid workers to minister to the Tibetans of Pakistan.
+Ask God to send medical teams and humanitarian aid workers to minister to the Balti of Pakistan.